geo-python/site/source/lessons/L1/course-environment-components.rst

 .. figure:: img/CSC_launch_new.png
    :alt: Launch new Jupyter Lab instance

+   Launching the instance takes a few moments.

-**Remember to always push your changes to GitHub, when working with the Exercises!**
+**Remember to save your work!**

 Using your own computer